YouX subscription

 • In 2019, the Apple Store had more than 2000 AR applications and Google Play had more than 200.

-• Google's ARCode platform is compatible with over 50 Android and IOS devices.
+• Google's ARCode platform is compatible with more than 50 Android and IOS devices.

 Main Concepts of Augmented Reality